-At Kids Club, we are dedicated to positively shaping a child’s future in the classroom.
-We encourage our children to play and experiment with sand and water because of the above mentioned psychological and emotional benefits.
+Here at Kids Club, we are dedicated to positively shaping a child’s future in the classroom.
+We encourage our children to experiment with their senses to achieve the above mentioned psychological and emotional benefits, as well as the acceleration of cognitive development.

-To learn more about the surprising benefits of sand and water play for toddlers, keep reading.
+To learn more about the surprising benefits of sand and water play in the early years, keep reading.

 1. Enhanced motor skills